TheChenGroup/ferminet-force/README.md

 This package only works with the `jax` branch of FermiNet, and make sure you store the last checkpoint when training.
 You also need JAX version like `0.2.28`.

+> [!TIP]
-The code was developed before my internship at ByteDance, and this repo is unlikely to update.
-However, many features are added to the internal version in ByteDance, including support for different neural networks and calculation of some other physical quantities.
-That code is still under development.
+> A new version is available at [bytedance/netbos](github.com/bytedance/netobs), where many features are added, including support for different neural networks and calculation of some other physical quantities.

 ## Installation